 Dura-Ace is the admiral ship of Shimano, the Japanese (now multinational) manufacturer of cycling components (and some other things like fishing tackle and rowing equipment).
-Here is a brief history of Dura-ace.
+Here is a brief history of the Shimano Dura-Ace.

-1973 – The first Dura-Ace release
+1973: The first Dura-Ace release

-There were two types of rear derailleur (short-cage, up to 28-teeth compatible and the long-cage, up to 34-teeth compatible).
-The cranks were 39/52 165mm, 45/54 165mm, 39/52 170mm and 45/54 170mm.
+There were two types of rear derailleur (short-cage, up to 28-teeth compatible, and the long-cage, up to 34-teeth compatible).
+The cranks were 39/52 165mm, 45/54 165mm, 39/52 170mm, and 45/54 170mm.

-The “pro” model had 5/6 speed options, while “touring” model was 5-speed.
+The “pro” model had 5/6 speed options, while the “touring” model was 5-speed.

-1976 – Dura-Ace 10
+1976: Dura-Ace 10

 Almost all bike chains are half-inch pitch, so the centers of the pins are half an inch, or 12.7mm, apart.
-Introduced in 1976, and discontinued some time in the 80s, Dura-Ace 10 used a smaller chain and therefore smaller chainrings and sprockets – the number of teeth was the same, but they were closer together.
+Introduced in 1976, and discontinued sometime in the 80s, Dura-Ace 10 used a smaller chain and therefore smaller chainrings and sprockets – the number of teeth was the same, but they were closer together.

 The biggest advantage was lower weight, and eventually, according to legend, the Japanese Keirin federation banned the 10mm pitch equipment because it might give some riders an unfair advantage.

-1977 – Dura-Ace 7100
+1977: Dura-Ace 7100

 It was the second generation Dura-Ace.
 It was slightly different from the First Generation parts.
 Crank arms appear to be the same, but with different rings and used standard pedal threading.

-1978 – Dura-Ace EX 7200
+1978: Dura-Ace EX 7200

 The Dura-Ace EX 7200 introduced Shimano’s EX concept as being a design optimized for the (then radical) idea of using 6-speed, particularly with the new freehubs.

-1980 – Dura-Ace AX 7300
+1980: Dura-Ace AX 7300

 Shimano Dura-Ace AX 7300 comes out in 1980.
 It is specifically designed to be more aerodynamic.

 It created a fear of being left behind that forced every other derailleur manufacturer in the world to redesign their own derailleurs to incorporate “aerodynamic” elements.
 With the European manufacturers already on their knees, and SunTour about to be clobbered by technical problems, this expenditure crippled every one of Shimano’s competitors.

-1984 – Dura-Ace 7400 series with Shimano Index System (SIS)
+1984: Dura-Ace 7400 series with Shimano Indexed Shifting (SIS)

-1988 – The first Grand Tour Victory: Giro d’Italia
+1988: The First Grand Tour Victory: Giro d’Italia

-1990 – Dura-Ace 7400 series with Dual Control Levers
+1990: Dura-Ace 7400 series with Dual Control Levers

 The dual-control lever incorporates a shifter mechanism into the brake lever, making it possible to change speeds without removing one’s hands from handlebars.
+Another revolutionary upgrade.

-1993 – Dura-Ace 7410
+1993: Dura-Ace 7410

-It was actually the last of the Dura-Ace 7400 series, but was enough of a departure from the original 7400 series that many sources list it as a separate group.
+It was actually the last of the Dura-Ace 7400 series but was enough of a departure from the original 7400 series that many sources list it as a separate group.

-1996 – Dura-Ace 7700
+1996: Dura-Ace 7700

-7700 series are developed after thorough review of the previous derailleur system based on the philosophy of “Stress-Free”.
+7700 series are developed after a thorough review of the previous derailleur system based on the philosophy of “Stress-Free”.

 A review about DA 7700 that I like: “Reining from 1996 to 2004 as Shimano’s top-end groupset, it is arguable that DA 7700 lacks the technological punch to stand out on its own against breakthrough DA 7400 or ultra-refined DA 7800.
 It was just a sort of 9-speed filler between the two.
 But in 1999 it was this component group that allowed Shimano to finally climb to the top of the podium at the Tour de France.
 A cyclist from Texas, USA may have helped it get there.” (campagnolodelta.blogspot.com)

-1998 – Dura-Ace 25th Anniversary Groupset
+1998: Dura-Ace 25th Anniversary Groupset

-1999 – The first (now annulled) Tour de France victory
+1999: The first (now annulled) Tour de France victory

 Lance Armstrong of the US Postal Team won the Tour de France 1999 using Dura-Ace 7700 groupset, but the U.S. Anti-Doping Agency (USADA) stripped his all seven Tour de France titles in 2012.

-2004 – Dura-Ace 7800
+2004: Dura-Ace 7800

 Dura-Ace 7800 series components are developed with “For 100% Power Transmission Efficiency” as a catchword.
 This series consisted of 10-speed rear drive trains, HOLLOWTECH Ⅱ cranksets, ergonomic dual control levers, and other higher performance components.
-It was the first 10-speed group of the market.
+It was the first 10-speed group on the market.

-2007 – The first (not annulled) Tour de France victory
+2007: The first (not annulled) Tour de France victory

-2008 – Dura-Ace 7900
+2008: Dura-Ace 7900

 The 7900 series components were developed under the concept of “Evolution of Perfection”.
 A derailleur comprising these components embedded the shift cable completely.
 Its crankset consisted of a HOLLOWGRIDE (hollow gear) in addition to a HOLLOWTECH Ⅱ. All other components were also reviewed for optimal design.
-The weight of the groupset w/out hubs reduced from 2181 grams (DA 7800) to 2052 grams (DA 7900).
+The weight of the groupset w/out hubs was reduced from 2181 grams (DA 7800) to 2052 grams (DA 7900).

-2009 – Dura-Ace Di2 (electronic)
+2009: Dura-Ace Di2 (electronic)

 2009 Electronic Shifting System DURA-ACE 7970 is in the market.
 A new technology called “Digital Integrated Intelligence (or Di2 for short) was introduced into Dura-Ace.
-The Dura-Ace 7900 series equipped with this electronic shifting system provide racers with a “complete stress-free” function.
+The Dura-Ace 7900 series equipped with this electronic shifting system provides racers with a “complete stress-free” function.
 Enhanced shifting performance is the most obvious benefit of Shimano’s Di2.

-2012 – Dura-Ace 9000 (11-speed)
+2012: Dura-Ace 9000 (11-speed)

 2016 – Dura-Ace R9100/R9150

-- Shimano on wikipedia
+- Shimano on Wikipedia